chinapedia/wikipedia.abstract.en/Page/John_W._Campbell.md

 Writing career

-Amazing_stories_193001.jpg_]] John_W_Campbell_193102.jpg_]] Amazing_stories_193610.jpg'']]Editor T. O'Conor Sloane lost Campbell's first manuscript that he accepted for _Amazing Stories_, entitled "Invaders of the Infinite".
+_]] _]] '']]Editor T. O'Conor Sloane lost Campbell's first manuscript that he accepted for _Amazing Stories_, entitled "Invaders of the Infinite".
 "When the Atoms Failed" appeared in January 1930, followed by five more during 1930.
 Three were part of a space opera series featuring the characters Arcot, Morey, and Wade.
 A complete novel in the series, _Islands of Space_, was the cover story in the Spring 1931 _Quarterly_.[12]
 During 1934–35 a serial novel, _The Mightiest Machine_, ran in _Astounding Stories_, edited by F. Orlin Tremaine, and several stories featuring lead characters Penton and Blake appeared from late 1936 in _Thrilling Wonder Stories_, edited by Mort Weisinger.[13]

 The early work for _Amazing_ established Campbell's reputation as a writer of space adventure.
 When in 1934 he began to publish stories with a different tone he wrote as Don A. Stuart, a pseudonym derived from his wife's maiden name.[14]